csabafarago/forum-app/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Docker should be installed localy.
+Docker should be installed locally.
 For testing a separate DB service is pre configured.

 ### Prerequisites